 Features and benefits

-Link ONAIR over GX Aviation comes with a turnkey solution compatible with any inflight entertainment (IFE) system.
-It allows fast installation by line fitted services on selected aircraft type through STC capabilities.
+Link ONAIR over GX Aviation comes with a turnkey solution compatible with any Inflight Entertainment (IFE) system.
+It allows fast installation either by selected aircraft type or with retrofitted services through STC capabilities.
 Once installed, this solution is managed and monitored around the clock by SITAONAIR.
 This ensures coordination with all stakeholders and ensures end-to-end performance with very little implication required from the airline.

 Link ONAIR is also flexible enough to offer upgradable bandwidth, allowing airlines to adapt to changing needs in connectivity.
 An airline can select which bandwidth to allocate to each aircraft out of a selection of packages, offering various uplink and downlink speeds.
-Each bandwidth selection comes with a Committed Information Rate both for the uplink and downlink side, which is a guaranteed speed that aircraft will benefit from during flights, and a Maximum Information Rate for the uplink and downlink in the likely event that there is still available bandwidth to be shared.
+Each bandwidth selection comes with a Guaranteed Data Rate both for the uplink and downlink side, which is a guaranteed speed that aircraft will benefit from during flights.
+In the likely event that there is still available bandwidth to be shared, aircraft will benefit from it at no cost.

 GX Aviation performances and capacities